zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 ## **Delete**

 Insertion was pretty easy .
-Deletion is just some messy casework .
-I am not going to sugarcoat it but still having some intuition really helps .
-Now that we know how RBT is just a slightly modified BST we have seen earlier , we will ignore the modified BST analogy and start to think about RBT on it's own .
+Most of the books represent delete in RBT as an awful hard operation .
+Infact when I first read the deletion , it was just a bunch of messy casework to memorize and I had no idea what the heck we were actually doing .
+But now , it has changed .
+Deletion is not difficult than insertion in any way , if not easier !

 &nbsp;
 But , first let's recap some RBT properties which can be easily seen from our modified BST analagoy :
 - In modified BST , all leaf nodes were at the same height .
-So , in our RBT all the black nodes wil be in the same height (remember how red nodes doesn;t contribute to the height , we just lean on either side to mimic BST)
+So , in our RBT all the subtrees will have same black height (remember how red nodes doesn't contribute to the height , we just lean on either side to mimic BST)
 - Root is always black

 This 2 properties are enough to understand Deleteion .